(Photo by Paulius Ka)

 Then watch your favorite skateboard film that inspired you when you were young.
 Or, if you’re not a skater, anything else that inspired you when you were young.
 Then imagine if you could explain it to the world just by telling them to go to Southbank.

 Then watch your favourite non-skate film from the 1980s.

 Then imagine if everyone in the world knows about Southbank and what it represents to the point where it doesn’t need to exist, because it has allowed society to be free, meaning skaters don’t need their Mecca because it has finally affected the whole world around it and fills the missing link between logic and nature to create a new symbol: the pillar, which represents the value of culture.
 The answer is in the archives of British skateboarding.
 Skateboarding is dead.
 Long live spatial broadcasting.

 Anything else you'd like to add?

 Just please take time to share this film and start as many conversations on the themes it raises to you personally.
 That is how we get this urban revolution rolling.
-Culture seems to equal either sport or art; skateboarding has combined the two to start making sense of the architectural anomalies and is working out a way to recycle the mess left in the wake of capitalist development.
-The Southbank Centre have provided a perfect example of how this country works, and it's all spin.
+Culture seems to equal either sport or art; skateboarding has combined the two to start making sense of the architectural anomalies and is figuring out a way to recycle the mess left in the wake of capitalist development.
+The Southbank Centre has provided a perfect example of how this country works, and it's all spin.
 Check out their PR, their new site, their copycat tactics and then reference it with what we have done and put out.

 Follow Niall on Twitter: @Niallkenny